Jeff-Brausam/Intro-to-computer-science/README.md

 // would make the array [1,2,3,4,5]
 ```

+## Memory
+Everytime you want to store an item in memory, you ask the computer for some space and an address to store that item.
+If you want to store multiple items, two ways to do that are with arrays and lists.
+There are pros and cons to both of those.
+With javascript and dynamic languages, these typically adjust size automatically and are not as much of a worry as it would be in other non-dynamic languages.

+## Arrays
+Arrays are used to organize items sequentially in memory.
+The pros are fast lookups and appends.
+A con is the slow inserts and deletes.

 ## Hash Tables
 A hash table organizes data for quick lookup on values for a given key.
 Hash tables are not ordered.
 The pros of using a hash table are fast lookups, and flexible keys.
 Some cons are slow worst-case lookups, its unordered, and single-directional lookups.
 The underlying structure is the same concept as objects, or maps.